nicklimmm/questionnaire-system/README.md

 # Questionnaire System REST API

 A questionnaire system to manage and collect responses from users.
-Allows basic CRUD interactions, allowing users to answer each question, view the questions that they have answered, and edit their answers even after submitting them.
+Allowing users to answer each question, view the questions that they have answered, and edit their answers even after submitting them.

 ## Tools Used